travis-ci/travis.rb/README.md

     [+] build_pushes                   Build pushes
     [+] build_pull_requests            Build pull requests

-It is also possible to change these settings via `--enable` and `--disable`:
+It is also possible to change these settings via `--enable`, `--disable` and `--set`:

     $ travis settings build_pushes --disable
     Settings for travis-ci/travis.rb:
     [-] build_pushes                   Build pushes
+    $ travis setting maximum_number_of_builds --set 1
+    Settings for travis-ci/travis.rb:
+      1 maximum_number_of_builds       Maximum number of concurrent builds

 Or, alternatively, you can use `-c` to configure the settings interactively: